maplesyruppppppp/maplesyruppppppp/README.md

 somewhat decent(?) haxe and lua coder

-i tend to be stupid, so please be patient with me.

 i'm a normally busy person, especially with school and fnf mods. i may not respond to messages quickly!

 (i also have autism and adhd so i get off-task easily lol)